 Having been adopted as a child by the human Barrington family, the young bear Beary gradually begins to notice that there is something different about him.
 He sets out to find his ‘greater purpose’ in life and travels to Country Bear Hall, once the home of his idols, the now disbanded country band The County Bears.
 Arriving, he finds Country Bear Hall in disrepair and about to be foreclosed on and demolished by banker Reed Thimple III.
 Beary persuades the bears to get the old bus out and go on a tour to reunite the band and hold a concert to raise the money to stop Thimple from foreclosing.

 The Country Bears is a spinoff from The Country Bears Jamboree, an exhibit that premiered at Disney World in 1971 and later spread to Disneyland, featuring animatronic bears playing Country and Western music.
 This is sort of the movie of the theme park exhibit – which must surely be the first as a filmic source goes.
-Disney followed this by two other films based on theme park exhibits – Pirates of the Caribbean: Curse of the Black Pearl (2003), The Haunted Mansion (2003) and Tomorrowland (2015).
+Disney followed this by two other films based on theme park exhibits – Pirates of the Caribbean: Curse of the Black Pearl (2003), The Haunted Mansion (2003), Tomorrowland (2015) and Jungle Cruise (2021).

 All the cynicism of the idea of the film as a spinoff franchise stream aside and even accounting for one’s own personal dislike of Country & Western music, The Country Bears is an amiable film.
 It is not a particularly great film.
 The central concept – that bears can talk and are intelligent animals that live as a co-existent species alongside humanity, indeed with most people not even seeming to notice there is any difference – is slight.
 The plot is a basic rehash of The Blues Brothers (1980) – the quest to reunite the members of a band and play a concert to save a building from foreclosure.
 The humour circles amiably around the slow-witted responses of several not-too-bright bears and two not-too-bright cops and the idea of seeing people in bear suits doing normal human things.
 Here the Henson Creature Workshop’s bear suits are extremely convincing.
 The film passes the time with inoffensive affability.